 Ternary search tree is a balance between binary search tree and trie: it is

-space efficient and support the same operations as trie.
+space efficient and supports the same operations as a trie.
 Each node in ternary search

 tree can have up to three children.